Wednesday 30 March 2022

 The next day was a big one and after breakfast in a nearby cafe, we sauntered through the streets of London to the British Museum.
 The queue for entry was over 30 minutes so we abandoned that idea and enjoyed walking the streets, looking at some shops, having a coffee and then 30 minutes at the National Gallery.
 We had booked tickets for Swan Lake at the Opera House so met our daughter there for lunch and settled down to a 3-hour performance, I only fell asleep once.
 Then an Uber back to our daughter's to share a birthday cake with the grandchildren.

-We took the tube to Oxford Circus to reach the Rovi restaurant in Fitzrovia for a late lunch.
-The whole family was together for the first time in five or six years and everyone seemed to enjoy the occasion.
-It was repeated the next day when we visited Richmond and had lunch with our daughters and grandchildren after a walk along the banks of the Thames and before a visit to Richmond Park, the largest park in London.
+We took the tube to Oxford Circus to reach the Rovi, Ottolenghi's latest restaurant in Fitzrovia for a late lunch.
+The whole family was together for the first time in five years and everyone seemed to enjoy the occasion.
+It was repeated the next day when we visited Richmond on another glorious March day and had lunch at our daughter's flat after a walk along the banks of the Thames.
+We took the grandchildren for a walk in Richmond Park and all behaved like children, the release from Covid was infectious.

 The weather had stayed sunny and warm for the whole weekend and extended to the following day when I took an opportunity to charge around Brixton to get a feel of what had changed during the past couple of years.
 New flats, new offices, new businesses, new street art and a new primary school confirmed that Brixton is still attracting investment and people.
 Gentrification was apparent with the railway arches undergoing the switch from starter businesses to trendy eateries.
 The journey home on the train later in the day was relaxing.
 It was what we needed after four days with more social activities with other people than we had managed in pretty well the entire two years of COVID.